carlulli/MCDC-SpinSystem/README.md

 # MCMC-SpinSystem
-This code simulates a ferromagnetic spin system using Markov-Chain Monte Carlo simulation for updating and stochastic analysis.
+This code simulates a ferromagnetic spin system using Markov-Chain Monte Carlo simulation for updating and a proper statistical analysis.

-To compile, the commmand `make` can be used in the main directory.
+### Compilation and Running the code
+- to **compile** run `make` in the working directory
+- adjust your parameters in the params.txt file (the structure of the file is essential to work for the python script, so don't change it)
+- to **run** run the python script *runSimulation.py* with python3 by running `python3 runSimulation.py` in the working directory